 Here’s another idea you might not have thought of.
 One of my followers on Instagram suggested that they make great nightstands in a bedroom!
 Isn’t that a great idea??
 They could also be sofa end tables in a living room.

->

-> Let me know your ‘outside of the box’ decorating ideas for a pair of antique Heywood Wakefield desks in the comments!
+Let me know you’re ‘outside of the box’ decorating ideas for a pair of antique Heywood Wakefield desks in the comments!

->

-> steps to refurbish Heywood Wakefield desk:
+steps to refurbish Heywood Wakefield desk:

 - inspect the piece for repairs